bsdpot/potluck/mastodon-s3/README.md

 The PVTCERT parameter is an optional value which generates self-signed certificates instead of using `acme.sh`.
 This is used in testing, or if there is a frontend that handles SSL certificates, such as `haproxy`.
 You must still pass in an EMAIL parameter even though it's not used.

-The ELASTICENABLE parameter must be set to `true` to enable this functionality.
+The ELASTICENABLE parameter is enabled if set to any value, and requires the following additional parameters too.

 The ELASTICHOST parameter is the IP address or hostname of an `elasticsearch` or `zincsearch` instance.